xf97/Mirror/README.md

 ## How to use *Mirror*

-To drive mirror, you need to provide the following groups of data:
+To drive mirror, you need to provide the following several groups of data:

 1. Initial stock price (by modifying *data/datarequiredformirror.xlsx/initPrice.sheet*)
 2. The probability of users purchasing each stock each year (by modifying *data/DataRequiredForMirror.xlsx/purchaseProb.sheet*, please refer to our paper for the calculation method of purchase probability)